marczz/git-memo/source/rebase.rst

     teh error and ``git rebase --continue`` or ``git rebase --abort``.

-*reorder* + *squash* + *delete* is a very powerful tool to correct a suite of patches.
+*reorder* + *squash* + *delete* is a very powerful tool to clean a suite of patches.

 For each *edit*, *squash*, failed *exec* or conflict *rebase* will stop until you edit or merge comments (in case of a squash), or fix